doronz88/fa/README.md

   --or              expand the current result set --and             reduce the current result set --name NAME       parameter as label name
-  --bytes BYTES     parameter as bytesv
+  --bytes BYTES     parameter as bytes
 ```